 How do you plan a DIY Wedding?

 As with any wedding there are certain things that need to be done, planned and booked.
 This is where the DIY wedding path starts.
 Rather than finding a wedding planner, and saying “this is what I want, go and find it”, you have to go and do the research.
-There are a huge number of components to a wedding, and I doubt that I will cover all them of here, but the main ones are DIY Wedding Venue, celebrant, food, drink, decor, entertainment, photography, stationary, flowers, dress and other outfits and wedding cake.
+There are a huge number of components to a wedding, and I doubt that I will cover all them of here, but the main ones are DIY Wedding Venue, celebrant, food, drink, decor, entertainment, photography, stationary, flowers, dress and other outfits, wedding bands from somewhere like Durham Rose, and wedding cake.
 Of these the DIY Wedding Venue is probably the most important, or at least the one you need to sort first.
 Without that, it is difficult to start making other decisions as you won’t know exactly what you need to sort out, so I will start with that.

 What should I look for in a DIY Wedding Venue?

 Going the DIY wedding route means ruling out establishments that say you have to use their own in house services like hotels and some dedicated wedding or party establishments.
 But there are a whole host of options out there, and decisions to make early on.
 The types of venue you may be looking at could include a marquee in a field, a village hall, a large country house, a farm with a barn conversion, or somewhere that just has a large space like a school.
-There are certain things that are essential in a venue to be DIY, e.g. no corkage charge, allowing outside caterers and other suppliers.
+However, one of the most important things that the venue should have is security cameras and alarms like a monitored alarm system uk or its likes.
+Since the venue would be huge, it would be a good idea to check if the venue has security cameras to avoid any accidents.
+Besides this, there are certain other things that are essential in a venue to be DIY, e.g. no corkage charge, allowing outside caterers and other suppliers.
+Otherwise, you can directly look for a wedding venue (like micro wedding venue Virginia) that may offer you certain services so that you can decide whether or not to accept them.
+That sounds preferable to DIYing the entire wedding.
+However, if you want to plan everything yourself, DIY might be the better option.
 To start narrowing things down further, ask yourself a few questions.

 Do you want everything to take place in one location?
 If so, you need a venue with a wedding licence.